July 17, 2025

 Why?
 It’s better for tracking.
 The higher up in the page the snippet is, the faster it is loaded.
 In the older version of Google Tag Manager, it was recommended to place the snippet in the body tag, but this would potentially miss users who left your page before the body tag loaded (due to slow page speed).

-If your website is pretty heavy, it might take more than few seconds for Google Tag Manager to start loading in <body>, but in <head> it would be initiated much faster, thus you could catch more visitors and see how they behave.
+If your website is pretty heavy, it might take more than a few seconds for Google Tag Manager to start loading in <body>, but in <head> it would be initiated much faster, thus, you could catch more visitors and see how they behave.

-This could empower you to identify the percentage of traffic which bounces before even the page completely loads.
+This could empower you to identify the percentage of traffic that bounces before the page completely loads.

 Remember, the lower your tracking codes are placed in the website’s code, the later they will be launched.